Health & Productivity Management and Occupational Health & Safety

 To achieve our health & productivity management objectives, we believe it is important both to create opportunities for employees to be active and grow, and to revitalize individuals and organizations.

 To create opportunities for employees to be active and grow, we will reduce the number of days employees take off work.
-We also believe that reducing the number of days employees take off work is not enough to promote health & productivity management, so we will work to make individuals and their workplaces more active.
+In addition to this, we will work on revitalizing individuals and organizations.

 From the perspective of improving productivity, we will also strive to help employees get more and better-quality sleep, a lack of which is said to be a major contributing factor behind “presenteeism1.”

-For this reason, the Group has set its primary health & productivity management goals as follows: (1) creation of opportunities for employees to play an active role and grow, etc. (improving the absence rate through countermeasures for mental health issues, people with serious lifestyle-related diseases, people with metabolic syndrome, cancer, and smoking), (2) revitalizing individuals and organizations (improving work engagement2), and (3) improving the quality and quantity of sleep.
+For this reason, the Group has set its primary health and productivity management goals as follows: (1) creation of opportunities for employees to play an active role and grow, etc. (improving the absence rate through countermeasures for mental health issues, people with serious lifestyle-related diseases, people with metabolic syndrome, cancer, and smoking), (2) revitalizing individuals and organizations (improving work engagement2 ), and (3) improving the quality and quantity of sleep.